oracle/pgql-lang/pages/pgql-1.2-spec.md

   FROM ...
 ```

-## Scalar subqueries
+## Scalar Subqueries

-The syntactic structure is as follows:
+Scalar subqueries are queries that return a scalar value (exactly one row and exactly one column) such that they can be part of an expression in a `SELECT`, `WHERE`, `GROUP BY`, `HAVING` or `ORDER BY` clause.

+The syntax is:

 ```bash
 ScalarSubquery ::= <Subquery>